TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Unraid.md

 ## Setting up the containers

-After you created all the needed folders it's time to setup the paths in the docker containers.
+After you've created all the necessary folders, it's time to set up the Docker container's paths.

-Go to your dashboard and select your docker container you want to edit or if you're starting fresh add the docker containers you want to use or prefer.
+Go to your dashboard and select the Docker container you want to edit, or, if you're starting fresh, add the container/App you want to use.

-Unraid makes it actually  pretty clear what's the Host Path and what's the Container Path.
+unRAID makes it pretty clear which is the Host Path and Container Path.

-`Container Path:` => The path that will be used inside the container.
+`Container Path:` => The path that will be used from inside the container.

-`Host Path:` => The path on your Unraid Server (The Host).
+`Host Path:` => The actual/absolute path used on your unRAID Server (The Host).

 ------